bcdannyboy/SharepointAudit/README.md

 - Write tests for new features
 - Run pre-commit hooks

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Built with Python 3.11+ for modern async capabilities
-- Uses Microsoft Graph API and SharePoint REST APIs
-- Streamlit for the interactive dashboard
-- SQLAlchemy for database operations
-- Click for the CLI interface

 ## 📞 Support

 For issues, questions, or contributions:
 - Open an issue on GitHub
 - Check existing documentation in `/docs` and `/dev_docs`
 - Review test cases for usage examples

----

-**Last Updated**: December 2024
-**Version**: 1.0.0
-**Status**: Production Ready